ericcombiolab/LRTK/README.md

 ```
 *parameters

--B/--bam: The alignment file (.bam) obtained from aforementioned ALIGN function.
+-B/--bam: The alignment file (.bam) obtained from ALIGN function.

--R/--reference: The recommended "GRCH38/genome.fa" is the reference fasta file downloaded from Zenodo.
+-R/--reference: Reference genome.

--A/--application: The variant phasing tool.
-Users can choose from (HapCUT2, WhatsHap, SpecHap).
+-A/--application: The variant phasing tool (HapCUT2, WhatsHap or SpecHap).

--T/--threads: default = 1, this determines the number of threads used for variant phasing tool.
+-T/--threads: The number of threads used for variant phasing tool (default: 1).

--O/--outfile: The final phased VCF file to write.
+-O/--outfile: Output phased VCF file.

--V/--vcf: The recommended "Example.small.variants.vcf" is the input variants to phase.
+-V/--vcf: VCF with variants to phase.

 ## Commands for automatic pipeline
-LRTK provides an easy-to-use automatic pipeline to handle the linked-read sequencing data from single or multiple samples.
-The user may only prepare the linked-read sequencing ﬁles (FASTQ format) and adequate computational resources, LRTK will run the whole pipeline and generate the final report.
+LRTK provides an easy-to-use automatic pipeline to process linked-read sequencing from single or multiple samples.
+Users only need to prepare FASTQ files, LRTK will run the whole pipeline and generate the final report.

 ### function 7：example for single sample analysis
 We show a simple example to process a single samples using the automatic pipeline.
 ```